madpilot/iot-test/README.md

 If you want to see all the bits not working together:

 (Note: this will spin up a cloudformation stack and set resources up.
 This MAY incur some costs.
 You will obviously need an AWS account)

-## UPDATE

-With some help from @zoltak, I worked out the [missing bits](https://github.com/madpilot/iot-test/commit/4f1f7017accaf965d08076fb554ae235acdfbe4f#diff-a651dacdcb4c6391d903fffc496c4282R34)...
-I also found a number of bugs in some scripts, but now the HVAC shadow is updating correctly!

 ```bash
 export AWS_ACCESS_KEY=[Your AWS Access Key]